 Note: The Communications Duty Officer (CDO) will assign the authorized FAA-issued AM Frequency.
-Channel 16 is the only channel available for manual programming.
+The AM TX and RX modules must each be individually programmed.

-- Turn rotary Switch A (top 16-position rotary switch) on the Audio Control Module to Channel 16. - Unlock each unit by pressing the "\" button and, before the "Locked" display goes blank, press the "DOWN" arrow button.
+- Turn rotary Switch A (top 16-position rotary switch) on the Audio Control Module to Channel 16. - Unlock each unit by pressing the " " button and, before the "Locked" display goes blank, press the " DOWN" arrow button.
 The display should now show "Unlocked". - Wait for the display to go blank, then press either the "UP" or "DOWN" arrow button to display the current programmed frequency. - While the display is showing the frequency, press and hold either the "UP" or "DOWN" arrow button until the desired frequency is reached.

-Note: The longer the "UP" and "DOWN" arrow buttons are held, the faster the unit will scroll through the frequencies. - Lock each unit by pressing the "\" button, and before the "Unlocked" display goes blank, press the "UP" arrow button.
-The display should now show "Locked".
-Note: The AM transmitter and receiver modules must each be individually programmed. - 6.
-Connect the microphone to the "MIC" jack on the AM TX A. - Close the lid tightly to prevent weather and rodent damage to the equipment.
+Note: The longer the "UP" and "DOWN" arrow buttons are held, the faster the unit will scroll through the frequencies.

+- Lock each unit by pressing the " " button, and before the "Unlocked" display goes blank, press the "UP" arrow button.
+The display should now show "Locked" - 6.
+Connect the microphone to the "MIC" jack on the AM TX A. - 7.
+Close the lid tightly to prevent weather and rodent damage to the equipment.
 Test one FINAL time before leaving the site, to make sure the switches have not been accidentally moved.
 NIRSC recommends testing with the field units or ICP if possible before leaving the site.